Skip to content

 • Automated workflows that run on schedules without your machine being on

 Claude Code’s headless mode runs on your machine (or in CI).
-Cursor’s Cloud Agents are similar to Codex Cloud but are newer and priced separately.
+Cursor’s Cloud Agents are similar to Codex Cloud and are included in the Pro plan, but they run in MAX mode and bill per run from usage rather than the flat subscription.

 Codex supports scheduled automations — recurring tasks that run automatically.
 You can set up an automation that: